5 Tips for UCAT Exam Day

 2. Use the earplugs provided

 This tip actually comes from one of my invigilators during my exam.
-During the UCAT, they provide you with earplugs if you need.
+During the UCAT, most testing centres will provide you with earplugs if you need.
 While it is not compulsory to use them, the UCAT invigilator encouraged me to use them as they would help block out the noise from other candidates.
 This was definitely the case.
 As the UCAT is a computer-based exam, the noise of other students tapping and clicking at the keyboard is very audible, especially as the exam room will be very quiet.
 So if you’re easily distracted, and can’t concentrate with external sounds, it’s advisable to take the UCAT earplugs provided.
 You never know –you might feel like you need them halfway into the UCAT exam.

 3. Use the noteboard provided

 It almost seems like UCAT is setting you up for success, because once again, they provide a noteboard!
-Not only does this UCAT noteboard come into handy during the UCAT Quantitative Reasoning section as you might come to realize during your practice, it helps to rearrange your thoughts and structure them coherently in the UCAT Abstract Reasoning section.
+Not only does this UCAT noteboard come in handy during the UCAT Quantitative Reasoning and UCAT Decision Making sections as you might come to realize during your practice, it helps to rearrange your thoughts and structure them coherently in the UCAT Abstract Reasoning section.
 So use it effectively!
 It’s a good idea to use the UCAT noteboard to note down important/frequently occurring equations that you might use during the UCAT Quantitative Reasoning section.
 This can help you avoid miscalculation of answers if you remember formulas incorrectly!
 As you might find during your UCAT practice, you won’t have enough time to revise UCAT questions/working to check whether your formula is correct.
 Even though it might seem like you know the important formulas by heart, it’s still a good idea to write them down so that you can copy off those formulas when you’re doing UCAT questions.
 The process will definitely be faster, and more accurate.
 Prior to the UCAT Abstract Reasoning section, you can note down certain rules that you might tend to miss out on detecting.
 Keep in mind not to treat those rules as the only rules that would come up in the UCAT Abstract Reasoning section, but rather as a guideline for when you’re absolutely stumped at a question, or for when you’re panicking.

 4. Make sure there’s sufficient ink in the UCAT markers